uob-itservices/as-business-systems-standards/code_reviews/readme.md

 1. Am I able to understand the code easily?
 2. Is the code written following the coding standards/guidelines?
 3. Is the same code duplicated more than twice?
-4. Can I unit test / debug the code easily to find the root cause?
+4. Can I unit test / debug the code easily?
 5. Is this function or class too big?
-If yes, does the function or class having too many responsibilities?
+If yes, does the function or class have too many responsibilities?

 ##  Checklist